ClarisseSan/ShoeStore/README.md

 8. Create a class that extends ViewModel ---------------- TODO

-   *  Use a LiveData field that returns the list of shoes
+   *  Use a LiveData field that returns the list of shoes - DONE

 9. Create a new Shoe List destination that includes:

    * A new layout - DONE
    * A ScrollView - DONE
    * A LinearLayout for Shoe Items - DONE
-   * A FloatingActionButton with an action to navigate to the shoe detail screen
+   * A FloatingActionButton with an action to navigate to the shoe detail screen - DONE

 10. In MainActivity, setup the nav controller with the toolbar and an AppBarConfiguration.